OfficeDev/Copilot-for-M365-Samples/samples/msgext-northwind-inventory-action-ts/README.md

 ---
 page_type: sample
 description: This sample implements a Teams message extension that can be used as a plugin for Microsoft Copilot for Microsoft 365.
-The message extension allows users to query the Northwind Database.
+The message extension allows users to query and update the Northwind Database.
 products:
 - office-teams
 - copilot-m365